 To address your recipient appropriately in a professional setting, here are different ways to begin your email:

-Be careful, a simple "Hello" might seem both informal and too impersonal!
+Be careful, a simple "Hello" or "Hey" might seem both informal and too impersonal!
 Always think about the nature of your relationship with the recipient(s).
 You can adapt the formulation based on the situation.
+This is one of the key tips for writing a professional email.

 Wondering how to write an effective email introduction?